awt2542/ViewController-for-Framer/README.md

 ####.backButtonName

-Layers matching this name will automatically call .back() on click (defaults to "backButton").
+Layers matching this name will automatically call .back() on click.
 Defaults to "backButton"

 ####.scroll (experimental)